Chinese remainder theorem: Systematic search

 It is easy to check whether a value of x is a solution: it suffices to compute the remainder of the Euclidean division of x by each n_{i}.
 Thus, to find the solution, it suffices to check successively the integers from 0 to N until finding the solution.

 Although very simple, this method is very inefficient.
 For the simple example considered here, 40 integers (including 0) have to be checked for finding the solution, which is 39.
 This is an exponential time algorithm, as the size of the input is, up to a constant factor, the number of digits of N, and the average number of operations is of the order of N.

-Therefore, this method is rarely used, neither for hand-written computation nor on computers.
+Therefore, this method is rarely used, either for hand-written computation or on computers.